torchbox/django-pattern-library/README.md

 If you want to set up the project on your own computer, the contribution guidelines also contain all of the setup commands.

+### Nightly builds

+To try out the latest features before a release, we also create builds from every commit to `master`.
+Note we make no guarantee as to the quality of those pre-releases, and the pre-releases are overwritten on every build so shouldn’t be relied on for reproducible builds.
+[Download the latest `django_pattern_library-0.0.0.dev0-py3-none-any.whl`](http://torchbox.github.io/django-pattern-library/dist/django_pattern_library-0.0.0.dev0-py3-none-any.whl).

 ## Credits

 View the full list of [contributors](https://github.com/torchbox/django-pattern-library/graphs/contributors).
 [BSD](https://github.com/torchbox/django-pattern-library/blob/master/LICENSE) licensed.